qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 ---------------------------

-Next to many options in the vector layer properties dialog or settings in the print layout, you will find a |dataDefined| :sup:`Data defined override` icon.
+Next to many options in the vector layer properties dialog or settings in the print layout, you will find a |dataDefine| :sup:`Data defined override` icon.
 Using :ref:`expressions <vector_expressions>` based on layer attributes or item settings, prebuilt or custom functions and :ref:`variables <general_tools_variables>`, this tool allows you to set dynamic values for parameters.
 When enabled,